fbpx

 The biggest challenge in pursuing this milestone is simply having your LOI rejected.
 This can demoralize many AEs, but it is a normal part of the business buying journey.

-If you participate in the Do It With You option, the Acquira team will present deals to the Investment Committee on your behalf.
-You will be notified when an LOI is ready to be signed.
+If you participate in the Accelerator+, the Acquira team will present deals to the Investment Committee on your behalf.
+You will be notified when a deal has passed the committee and is ready to be negotiated.

 Associated Costs

-If you’re going through this phase without Acquira, you can expect to pay around $5,000 in legal costs as your lawyer helps you with the LOI.
+If you’re going through this phase without Acquira, you can expect to pay a legal retainer of $5,000, and incur your first billable hours crafting the LOI.
 The actual cost of issuing an LOI is relatively low.
 However, lawyers for either side of the deal will use this as an opportunity to negotiate, driving up the cost.

 Working with Acquira, you will not incur the cost of the LOI.
 We also help with negotiating the terms of the deal and provide support through this part of the process, which is something an attorney won’t typically do unless you are paying them to do so.
 On average, because we’re involved in the process, we can get better terms, including more seller financing and lower rates.

-Under the Do It With You option, the cost of this stage in the journey is covered under your initial payment.
+With the Accelerator+ option, the cost of this stage in the journey is covered under your initial payment.

 It’s common for Acquira to negotiate an additional 5% of the purchase price to be paid through seller financing, and the interest on that is 3% lower than average because most people just go with the SBA rate.
 If we're looking at a $3 million company, at a discounted rate of around three percentage points and almost double the term length, that saves the buyer about $6,000 yearly.